This afternoon, I received an urgent message from a friend of mine in Brazil.

 47Ronin: A permanent co-living/working space in Kyoto.
 Pretty rad opportunity to live and work in a very cool city.
 Accommodation is shared, but quite affordable.

-Startup Abroad: A 2-week event for 10 entrepreneurs that happened last year in Ubud, Bali (a super town).
-This year it’s in southern Italy!
+Startup Abroad: A 2-week event for 10 entrepreneurs that happened last year in Ubud, Bali.
+Check the site to get the latest locations.

-Sunny Office: A German-lead event that occurs in various spots in Spain, with the next even happening in Barcelona in September 2013.
+Sunny Office: A German-lead event that occurs in various spots in Spain & other places in Europe.

 The Surf Office: A permanent fixture in Gran Canaria.
 A lovely island with perfect year-round weather.
 A large house with office space.
-Offers just bed, desk space, and encouragement to hit the waves.
+Offers a bed, desk space, and encouragement to hit the waves.
+Now also in Santa Cruz, California.

 Coco Vivo: An isolated villa in Panama where you can escape to live and work with solar power and snail paced Wifi.